SNAnalyst/SNA4tutti/README.md

 adjective

-all [adjective, pronoun] every one (of a group) when taken together
+all [adjective, pronoun] every one (of a group) when taken together in a single place

 pronoun